Disaster Response and Relief: A Conversation with Heart to Heart International

 Heather Lee:

 Yeah.
-I think what we’ve seen really significantly in the last few years is a professionalization of the humanitarian sector.
-I think that we’ll continue to see that trend, where it goes from volunteers that mean well to an actual profession where there are set standards and we are seeing those standards evolve and become more stringent.
+I think what we’ve seen, particularly in the last few years, is a significant professionalization of the humanitarian sector.
+I think that we’ll continue to see this trend, where it evolves from volunteers who mean well to an actual profession with set standards, and we are seeing those standards become more stringent.
 We’re obviously more connected with the health standards and sector, but that’s also going throughout other actors and agencies as well.

 Heather Lee:

 So it’s not just within the health cluster, but beyond that too, I think we’re also looking at a shift of focus into capacity building.
 So rather than external factors coming in and flooding a local system, it’s really more about also looking at a localized approach.
 So people who know their communities are best equipped to respond to a disaster.
-And I think that understanding is coming clearer every day as the disaster is involved.
-So it’s about empowering those local actors and coming in as a capacity builder rather than a supplanter.
+And I think that understanding is coming clearer every day as the disaster unfolds.
+So, it’s about empowering those local actors and coming in as a capacity builder rather than a supplanter.
 And I think we’ll continue to see that shift.
-And to Kim’s point, with technology, we can find creative ways to be able to build that local capacity, whether that be through virtual training, for example, which is huge.
-So there’s new ways and innovative ways in which we don’t have to be there, but we can still help.
+And to Kim’s point, with technology, we can find creative ways to build local capacity, whether that be through virtual training, for example, which is a huge benefit.
+So, there are new and innovative ways in which we don’t have to be physically present, but we can still help.

 Kim Carroll:

-And if you think about Haiti right now, Heart to Heart International’s patient medical staff work treating patients within 36 hours.
+If you think about Haiti right now, Heart to Heart International’s patient medical staff works to treat patients within 36 hours.
 They’re local, they speak the language, they understand the culture.
 They’re trusted.
 They’ve been trained to the same standards as all of our international volunteers.
-And in fact, they actually deploy during Hurricane Maria in Puerto Rico because they all, most of them speak Spanish as well as French and Creole.
-So they’re far better equipped then to respond in the current situation in Haiti than bringing in good doctors and nurses and who are very, very well-trained, but who are from Vermont, Kansas, California, Texas.
-We’ve got some great people in from all of those states and they will respond with us and we don’t have staff everywhere on the ground, so they are needed.
-But to the extent we can train people ahead of time so that they are prepared.
+And in fact, they actually deploy during Hurricane Maria in Puerto Rico because almost all of them speak Spanish as well as French and Creole.
+So, they’re far better equipped to respond in the current situation in Haiti than bringing in good doctors and nurses who are very, very well-trained, but who are from Vermont, Kansas, California, Texas.
+We’ve got some great people from all of those states, and they will respond with us, and we don’t have staff everywhere on the ground, so they are needed.
+But to this extent, we can train people ahead of time so that they are prepared.
 And then again, as Heather said, leverage technology, that’s really where this sector is moving.

-And you touched a little bit on this question earlier regarding the World Health Organization.
-So it sounds like, with Heart to Heart International, that is the way that you determine how and when you become engaged in a disaster, is that correct?
+You touched on this question a little earlier regarding the World Health Organization.
+It sounds like, with Heart to Heart International, that is the way you determine how and when you become engaged in a disaster, is that correct?

 Kim Carroll:

 Yeah.
 For anything international.
 Domestic, so if it’s a hurricane in New Orleans, then we work very differently.
-Heather and her team work with local organizations, BOAD, COAD, FEMA.
+Heather and her team work with local organizations, BOAD, COAD and FEMA.
 And when those events happen, those clusters are all talking.
 They talk constantly anyway, and then they work with them on what’s needed.
-Oftentimes we’ll send an advanced team in first before we deploy a full team.
+Oftentimes, we’ll send an advanced team first before we deploy a full team.
 That’s the domestic approach.
-And if it’s… They don’t happen very often in Kansas City, but thankfully, but when they do, we’re going to go check it out, no matter what.
+They don’t happen very often in Kansas City, but thankfully, but when they do, we’re going to go check it out, no matter what.

-And so when you respond, what determines how long you stay in a particular place, is there something that initiated your withdrawal?
-Can you talk a little bit more about your timeline as you engage with different communities around the world who might find themselves in crisis?
+When you respond, what determines how long you stay in a particular place?
+Is there something that initiated your withdrawal?
+Can you talk a little bit more about your timeline as you engage with different communities around the world that might find themselves in crisis?

 Kim Carroll:

 Yeah.
-I’ll give you the overview is the answer is it depends.
-And we have pretty clear criteria for why we deploy and when we deploy.
+I’ll give you an overview, and the answer is that it depends.
+We have fairly clear criteria for when and why we deploy.
 We have a matrix that Heather’s team has constructed and utilizes, but I’ll let her speak to the durations.
 Sometimes we know clearly.
 We just brought a team back from Papua New Guinea, and it was a WHO request for a six-week deployment.
-So we knew that, but maybe you went to Honduras last fall, sometimes we’re there a while and sometimes we come back quickly.
+So, we knew that, but maybe you went to Honduras last fall, sometimes we’re there a while, and sometimes we come back quickly.

 Heather Lee:

-Yeah, it really definitely depends on the request is, so if the government asks us to come in for two weeks, then we’ll honor that.
+Yeah, it really definitely depends on the request, so if the government asks us to come in for two weeks, then we’ll honor that.
 And we’ll be in for two weeks.
-If we are seeing tremendous need, that is still not being met, then we can extend that, but it’s always needs-driven and in concurrence and conjunction with the local health authorities.
-And that’s usually what are our major driving factor is.
+If we see a tremendous need that is still not being met, then we can extend that, but it’s always needs-driven and in concurrence and conjunction with the local health authorities.
+And that’s usually what our major driving factor is.

 Kim Carroll: